warungpintar/rnsvg-generator/README.md

 # rnsvg-generator
-convert any svg files into React Component that compatible to `react-native-svg`
+convert any svg files into programmable React Component that compatible to `react-native-svg`

 ## Usage